weiks/flatfooted/README.md

 - [ ] JOIN by `search_string` in post-processing script
   - Need to separate URLs into "search URL" and "product URL"
-- [ ] Binary variable for each site to indicate if "results page" should be using to retrieve product data, instead of hoping into "product page"
+- [ ] Binary variable for each site to indicate if "results page" should be using to retrieve item data, instead of hoping into "item page"

 #### Group 1